Birth, Sato Bon

 The Fibonacci spiral in a ballerina's poised dance

-Plato elevated this intuition to metaphysics.
-In the Symposium, Diotima describes beauty as a ladder; from bodily loveliness upward through souls, laws, sciences, to the Form of Beauty itself, "an everlasting loveliness which neither comes nor goes, which neither flowers nor fades."
-Beauty is a glimpse of the eternal, propelling the soul towards truth and the Good.
-For Plato, beauty was the beginning, the first rung of a ladder leading the soul toward truth.
+Plato took this further.
+In the Symposium, beauty is described as a ladder; from bodily loveliness upward through souls, laws, sciences, to something that neither comes nor goes, neither flowers nor fades.
+A glimpse of the eternal.
+For Plato, beauty was far more than decoration, it was the beginning, the first rung of a ladder leading the soul toward truth.

 Yet aesthetic goodness is not the same as moral goodness.
-Beauty delivers immediate, disinterested pleasure.
-It is pure delight with no agenda.
+Physical beauty delivers immediate, disinterested pleasure, it is pure delight with no agenda.
 Morality by contrast demands restraint, sacrifice, or difficult choices.
 Still, the two converge in moments of grace.
-A virtuous act carried out with poise, empathy, and quiet strength becomes radiant and noble.
+A virtuous act carried out with poise, empathy, and quiet strength becomes radiant, noble, and beautiful.
 Regular encounters with beauty, nature's symmetries, and music's perfect resolutions awaken self-transcendent feelings, temper our narrow self-interest, and draw us toward higher values.
-In this way, aesthetic refinement becomes an ally to ethical growth.
+In this way, aesthetic refinement, in all its forms, becomes an ally to ethical growth.
 Beauty makes the good worth pursuing.

 Beauty shows up through objective qualities like proportion, harmony, and symmetry that we can rationally understand.
 While we start with our senses, real appreciation needs trained judgment to properly see these patterns.
 Taste, then, is aesthetic excellence built through innate attunement, habit, and practice.
 Poor taste swaps quick thrills for lasting value.
 Good taste finds the sweet spot between overindulgence and under-appreciation, opening us to forms that feed the soul and help us thrive as humans.